What do Firms Gain from Patenting? The Case of the Global ICT Industry: Robustness and sensitivity checks

-A second concern that we address relates to the computation of market shares.
-We perform a sensitivity analysis to check whether previous results were mediated exclusively by firms' demography since both market entry and exit dynamics may correlate with both innovation abilities and the level of property rights protection.
-In other words, it is possible that the dynamics of IPR interact with market selection processes.
+A second concern related to the computation of market shares.
+We performed a sensitivity analysis to check whether previous results were mediated exclusively by firms' demography since market entry and exit dynamics may correlate with innovation abilities and IPR.
+Among other things, we know that market shares, firm size, and the number of competitors may evolve over a product life cycle.
+In other words, it is possible that the dynamics of IPR interact with an endogenous market selection process.
 Thus, some firms may find it difficult to outlive the market after competitors have been granted the use of fundamental innovations.
-On the other hand, new entrants may find it convenient to enter into the market when a patent grant expires after they have the chance to imitate fundamental products.
+On the other hand, new entrants may find it convenient to enter the market when a patent grant expires after they have the chance to imitate fundamental products.
 To be sure that changing barriers to entry are not driving our previous results, we repeat our previous exercises by computing market shares on a balanced sample, i.e., considering only incumbent firms for which we can estimate market shares within the sample, excluding entry and exit dynamics.
 Results are reported in Appendix Table \ref{tab: entry and exit shares}.
 The coefficient of interest in the first year after the grant is still positive and significant, with a magnitude slightly lower than in baseline results.